An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Introduction

 \subsection{Background and related work}

-To outline the context of this study, we here present some background on typical radiomics studies.
-Generally, a radiomics study can be seen as a collection of various steps: data acquisition and preparation, segmentation, feature extraction, and data mining \citep{RN493}.
-In this study, we consider the data, i.e., the images, ground truth labels, and segmentations, to be given; data acquisition and segmentation algorithms are therefore outside of the scope of this study.
+To outline this study's context, we present some background on typical radiomics studies.
+Generally, a radiomics study can be seen as a collection of various steps: data acquisition and preparation, segmentation, feature extraction, and data mining \cite{RN493}.
+In this study, we consider the data, i.e., the images, ground truth labels, and segmentations, to be given; data acquisition and segmentation algorithms are out of scope.

-First, radiomics workflows commonly start with preprocessing of the images and the segmentations to compensate for undesired variations in the data.
-For example, as radiomics features may be sensitive to image acquisition variations, harmonizing the images may improve the repeatability, reproducibility, and overall performance \citep{RN436}.
-Examples of preprocessing steps are normalization of the image intensities to a similar scale, or resampling all images (and segmentations) to the same voxel spacing.
+First, radiomics workflows commonly start by preprocessing the images and segmentations to compensate for undesired data variations \cite{RN436}.
+Examples are image intensity normalization, or resampling to the same voxel spacing.